tsenart/vegeta/README.md

 timeouts.

 #### -workers
-Specifies the number of workers used in the attack.
-The default 0 means every single hit runs in its own worker.
+Specifies the initial number of workers used in the attack.
+The actual number of workers will increase if necessary in order to sustain the requested rate.

 ### report
 ```